 That is the reaction I get from most people when I talk about it to reduce stress, but after a short amount of time, it becomes one of the things most people won’t give up.

-> There are lots of apps that can help with this.
-Check out my 10 Must-Have Tools to see one of the ones I recommend.
+- There are lots of apps that can help with this.

 We’re all going to have thoughts come in.
 The thing is to notice them, thank them and then send them on their way by returning to what your guided meditation is saying or focus on your breath.